Human Design 3/5 Profile: 3 tips for professional growth

 • Reflector 3/5: Experienced problem solver and observer

-• Manifesting Generator 3/5: Experienced problem solver with grit
+• Manifesting generator 3/5: Experienced problem-solver with a kick

 • Projector 3/5: Experienced problem solver with powers of observation